minetest-mods-camp/minetest-mod-pronouns/README.md

     /pronouns

-To get the pronouns of someone else (like if you're only interacting with theim in chat and can't see their nametag), use the command:
+To get the pronouns of someone else (like if you're only interacting with them in chat and can't see their nametag), use the command:

     /pronouns for <player>